The 2025-26 FAFSA and CASFA are now open! Complete your application today!

 What types of schools does DPOS regulate?

 DPOS through the Private Occupational School Board provides regulatory oversight to over 250 private occupational schools in Colorado and 20 out-of-state schools that deliver education or training in a variety of occupational areas such as cosmetology, real estate, IT/business, massage therapy, trucking, automotive, bartending and allied healthcare professions.
-For a list of approved in-state and out-of-state private occupational schools, please refer to the Division’s website, click here
+Access a list of approved in-state and out-of-state private occupational schools.

 How do I determine if the education or training offered is exempt?

 Statute provides exemption for some entities from regulation by the DPOS for certain types of education or training as defined in section 23-64-104, C.R.S.
 If you believe the educational services provided are exempt, you must state the specific exempt criteria in 23-64-104, C.R.S., and provide supportive and verifiable documentation to DPOS.
 If the Division Director or Board determines that you meet one or more of the exempt criteria a letter of exemption is issued granting exemption from DPOS regulation.
-To review the exemption criteria, please refer to the Division’s website (click here) for the laws governing private occupational schools and education.
+Review the exemption criteria for the laws governing private occupational schools and education.

 How do I qualify for an exemption?